Thanksgiving Pet Safety: Keep Pets Calm With Smart Routines

 Chief Pet Tech Tester

-Jake treats every gadget like a puzzle.
-During Thanksgiving tests he lounged near the camera instead of patrolling the hallway once we paired a pheromone collar with a white noise routine and warmer lighting from our smart holiday lighting guide.
+During Thanksgiving tests Jake lounged near the camera instead of patrolling once we paired a pheromone collar with a white noise routine and warmer lighting from our smart holiday lighting guide.

 Focus: Smart feeders, fountains, cameras, interactive toys.
-Follow Jake on TikTok.
+TikTok

 5) Setup & automation: build calm into your smart home

-In Alexa, trigger Quiet Mode when the doorbell or entry sensor trips: dim lights to warm tones, start white noise, and notify your phone if your pet enters/leaves the calm zone.
-See our deeper walkthrough in Integrate a Smart Feeder with Alexa or Google Home.
+In Alexa, trigger Quiet Mode when the doorbell or entry sensor trips.
+Dim lights to warm tones, start white noise, and notify your phone if your pet enters or leaves the calm zone.
+See our walkthrough in Integrate a Smart Feeder with Alexa or Google Home.

 Calming Sound Device